-(2) Where the documents mentioned in subsection (1) have been served on the defence, the prosecution must, if requested by the defence, arrange for the defence to view the audiovisual recording of
+(2) Where the documents mentioned in subsection (1) have been served on the defence, the prosecution must, if requested by the defence, arrange for the defence to view the audiovisual recording of each statement mentioned in subsection (1)(aa) at a police station or at any other prescribed place.

-(3) Where the Case for the Defence has not been served on the prosecution, the prosecution -
+- (3) Where the Case for the Defence has not been served on the prosecution, the prosecution - - (a) need not serve on the defence any written statement, exhibit, transcript or record mentioned in subsection (1);

-- (a) need not serve on the defence any written statement, exhibit, transcript or record mentioned in subsection (1); - (b) need not arrange for the viewing mentioned in subsection (2) of the audiovisual recording of any statement mentioned in subsection (1)(aa); and - (c) may use any such statement, exhibit, transcript, record or audiovisual recording at the trial.
+- (b) need not arrange for the viewing mentioned in subsection (2) of the audiovisual recording of any statement mentioned in subsection (1)(aa); and - (c) may use any such statement, exhibit, transcript, record or audiovisual recording at the trial.